 These days, we’re encouraged to stay more at home for our safety and good health.
 However, contrary to what is expected – eating more home-cooked meals, the number of food deliveries increased.
 This was especially observed during the ECQ.
 Some restaurants upgraded their services to provide food delivery even during ECQ or at a time that there are travel restrictions.
 Food delivery services were promoted here and there with accompanied promos or discounts.
 But this is still more expensive than simply eating at home.

-Planning meals ahead will help you avoid getting swayed by these food delivery promos.
+Planning meals ahead is one of our money saving tips.
+This will help you avoid getting swayed by these food delivery promos.
 When you have your meal planned out, at least for a week, you will have your mindset to it and avoid food deliveries or takeouts that are expensive.

 But of course, with the help of budgeting, you can still help yourself get deliveries or take-outs from time to time.